 Electricity, water, hospitals, airports, railways, waste management: these and other services must be fully available in this health crisis.
 They may not be always visible, but they are indispensable in that they allow our communities to function as normally as possible, given the circumstances.

 On the other hand, ACCIONA has temporarily suspended its bike sharing service in all Spanish cities (Madrid, Barcelona, Valencia, Seville and Zaragoza) and in the rest of the European Union (Milan and Lisbon).
 The service was reinstated by mid-May.

 To guarantee the health and safety of our employees in all services that remain operational, the company has provided protective equipment and all the necessary hygiene measures.
 Workspaces have been reorganized to ensure adequate social distancing.

 - Health Clinic: ACCIONA has reinforced its medical video consultation service for employees.
 It is currently staffed by a team of six doctors, supported by health and administrative personnel.
-This service is dealing with more than 1,000 queries per week from employees in a number of countries.

 - Travel restrictions: Business travel has been suspended during the crisis.

 ACCIONA is working with a number of public institutions and social agents to help mitigate the effects of the virus.
 The company has put together a dedicated taskforce, specifically created and organized for this purpose.
 ACCIONA is cooperating with a hundred of public institutions and social agents all over the world to help to mitigate the effects of the virus.

-- In view of the critical situation faced by many small and medium-sized enterprises in Spain, we are giving our clients the option to postpone the payment of electricity bills until the second half of the year.
+- CUSTOMERS.
+In view of the critical situation faced by many small and medium-sized enterprises in Spain, we are giving our clients the option to postpone the payment of electricity bills until the second half of the year.

 - In Panama, we are collaborating with the authorities in the execution, maintenance and supply of a 100-bed field hospital and 10 ICUs.